Jo Swinson: 2019 election campaign

 Swinson campaigned on a platform of revoking Article 50 if the Liberal Democrats formed the government.
 The policy proved to be controversial with both Remain and Leave voters, who criticised it as undemocratic.
 Swinson launched her campaign by declaring that she was "a candidate to be prime minister", and suggesting her party could win a majority.
 However, poll ratings for the party were poor and Swinson's personal ratings declined throughout the campaign.

 During the campaign, Swinson clashed with Nicola Sturgeon, the First Minister of Scotland on the subject of nuclear weapons.
 Asked if she would be prepared to use nuclear weapons, Swinson replied simply "yes".
 Sturgeon commented that "It's sickening to hear this question asked and answered as if it's some kind of virility test and without any context...
 Using nuclear weapons would mean killing millions of people."
 Swinson was subject to a fake news story in which she was accused of 'hunting squirrels'.
 First Draft News, an organisation that seeks to identify online misinformation, found that the claim originated from a doctored video clip, with a spokesperson for the organisation warning that the propagation of false stories such as this were leading to the "gentle erosion of trust".

+In November 2019, Swinson also was confronted by Jay Sutherland, a student activist in Scotland.
+Along with the leader of the Scottish Liberal Democrats, Willie Rennie, Swinson was accused of supporting austerity.
+The student said "People are dying here, they’re in poverty, because of what you’ve done on austerity".
+The altercation was featured heavily on British news outlets.
+Afterwards the Liberal Democrats reaffirmed the party "does not have a problem attracting young voters."